RichardAdler/CoachMe/README.md

 ## Configuration

-You may need to configure environment variables for both the backend and frontend applications.
-This can typically be done by creating a `.env` file in the root of both the `backend` and `frontend` directories.
+You need to configure environment variables for both the backend and frontend applications.
+This can be done by creating a `.env` file in the root of the `backend` directory and a `.env.local` file in the root of the `frontend` directory.
 Consult the documentation or code comments within each project to understand the necessary configurations.